 The Education Officer is principally charged with the academic representation, primarily to the University but to other relevant bodies as well.
 As the Education Officer you would also work closely with the Postgraduate Officer on issues relating to postgraduate and with the Community Officer on issues relating to international students.

 3. Sport Officer

 The Sport Officer is principally charged with the strategic development of sport within the Students’ Union and acting as a representative on relevant University committees and at the national level.
 As the Sport Officer you would represent students’ sporting needs and interests to the Sports Department and the University.

 4. Activities Officer

-The Activities Officer is responsible for the strategic development of the activities of societies and also represents students in the training and enterprise areas of the Union.
-They will work with student Executives within the Societies and Enterprise areas.
+The Activities Officer is responsible for the strategic development of the activities of societies (and volunteering groups), and also represents students in the training and sustainability areas of the Union.
+They will work with student Executives within the Activities area.

 5. Community Officer

-The Community Officer post is a wide ranging role that represents the needs of specific groups of students and general student welfare to the University, the strategic development of volunteering and the diversity and support groups within the SU.
+The Community Officer post is a wide ranging role that represents the needs of specific groups of students and general student welfare to the University, the strategic development of Equality, Diversity and Inclusivity work, and the diversity and support groups within the SU.
 As Community Officer you would also be the face and main representation of students within the local community.